kiraboshi/sst-tts-assistant/README.md

 1. `sounddevice` captures mono float32 frames at 16 kHz (default frame: 32 ms).
 2. `SileroVoiceActivation` processes frames via `silero_vad.VADIterator`, exposing `speech_start` and `speech_end`.
-3. On `speech_end`, the buffered audio segment feeds the Whisper pipeline for transcription.
+3. On `speech_end`, the buffered audio segment is transcribed by `ASRService` (Whisper transformers pipeline).
-4. A simple controller tracks modes:
+4. `ConversationController` manages modes:
-   - Idle: waits for the wake phrase (regex-based, robust to punctuation).
-If enabled, an LLM heuristic can also confirm wake.
+   - Idle: waits for the wake phrase (regex-based via `regex_utils`).
+If enabled, the assistant does fuzzy checks.
-   - Listen: accumulates text until the stop phrase (or LLM heuristic for stop), then prints and beeps.
+   - Listen: accumulates text until the stop phrase (or assistant fuzzy stop), then prints and beeps.
-5. If the assistant is enabled, each listen-mode utterance can get a one-sentence response.
+5. `OpenAIAssistant` optionally answers each listen-mode utterance.
+If TTS is enabled, `TTSService` speaks it.

 Timing logs like `[ASR] Loaded in …` and `[VAD] Initialized in …` help diagnose startup time.